Breastfeeding & OTC Medication: Safety Tips That You Need To Know

 Decongestant Nasal Sprays

-A clogged-up nose is no fun when you are trying to cuddle your new baby.
+We all love that new baby smell.
+But a clogged-up nose is no fun when you are trying to cuddle your little one.

-Over-the-counter (OTC) nasal spray decongestants used to treat stuffy noses are recommended over oral decongestants like pseudoephedrine or phenylephrine, which can decrease milk production.
+Over-the-counter (OTC) nasal spray decongestants used to treat stuffy noses are recommended over oral decongestants like pseudoephedrine or phenylephrine, which can decrease milk production and lead to fussiness in your baby.

 The spray products, which may contain nasal oxymetazoline or phenylephrine (Afrin, Neo-Synephrine, Dristan) have limited absorption into the blood stream, as they act locally on the nose.
-Use nasal decongestant sprays only for 3 days on and then 3 days off, as you can develop rebound congestion.
-A nasal saline spray or a Neti Pot (used correctly) is safe if you prefer.
+Use nasal decongestant sprays only for 3 days on and then 3 days off, as you can develop rebound congestion, which makes it hard to get rid of the stuffy nose at all.

 Laxatives for Constipation